runtimerobotics/fusion360-urdf-ros2/modeling.md

 # 5) Adding Caster Wheels to the Base of the robot

 After lifting the robot, the next step is to add caster wheels to the robot.
-We have to add caster wheel on the front and back of the robot.
+We have to add a caster wheel on the front and back of the robot.
-As we already discussed, casters are passive wheels which help the robot to balance the robot model and also helps for weight distribution.
+As we already discussed, casters are passive wheels that help the robot balance and distribute weight.

-In order to add two casters, we need to create 2 small cylinder on the bottom side of the chassis.
-In order create a cylinder, we can use circle sketch and extrude it.
+To add two casters, we must create 2 small cylinders on the **bottom** side of the chassis.

+To create a cylinder, we can extrude a circle sketch.
-The length of the extrude can be 24 mm, few mm less than than the robot height from the ground.
+The length of the extrude can be *24 mm*, a few mm less than the robot's height from the ground.

 <p align="center">
   <img src="img/modeling/caster_sketch.png" alt="caster_sketch" width="100%">
 </p>

 Here is how we extrude the caster wheel.
-Make sure the operation is joint not new body.
+Make sure the Operation is a **Joint**, NOT a *New body*.
 The caster is a part of the chassis.

 <p align="center">
   <img src="img/modeling/caster_cylinder.png" alt="caster_sketch" width="100%">
 </p>

-After creating the cylinder on both side, we can make the bottom face of the cylinder as spherical.
+After creating the cylinder on both sides, we can make the bottom face of the cylinder, spherical.

-Select the face of cylinder, and Press 'F' or (Menu Surface->Modify->Fillet) and using mouse, we can create a spherical face from the flat surface.
+Select the face of the cylinder, and Press *'F'*  or *(Menu Surface->Modify->Fillet)*, and using a mouse, we can create a spherical face from the flat surface.

 <p align="center">
   <img src="img/modeling/spherical.png" alt="spherical" width="100%">